 Gallery 11 – A Silent Conversation: Lorenzetti and the Ferens Collection

-Funded by the Heritage Lottery Fund
+Funded by the Heritage Lottery Fund (Currently Closed)

 Since its arrival in January 2017, Lorenzetti’s Christ Between Saints Peter and Paul has been placed centre-stage attracting thousands of visitors and high levels of media interest.
 At the heart of this small but expressive panel is an emotional connection forged between Christ, Saints Peter and Paul.
 This exhibition, co-curated by 8 Hull 2017 volunteers, takes this ‘conversation’ as it’s starting point and explores how artists across the centuries use dialogue – and indeed its absence – in their work.